 1. Holding period

-On average, venture capital investments have a shorter holding period of 5-10 years.
+On average, venture capital investments have a holding period of 5-10 years.
 On the other hand, growth equity investments typically have a shorter holding period (3-7 years on average).
 It is because early-stage companies require more time to realize their potential than mature companies.

 2. Source of returns